7/20/2023

 Analyst, Danske Bank

-Thanks good morning everyone.
+Thanks.
+Good morning, everyone.
 Just a question on your acquisition pipeline here.
-I mean it's a totally new world out there for debt funded acquisitions in your space I guess.
-How do you see that impacting your dialogues?
-What sort of threats does that constitute or on the other hand can you capitalize in any way on that?
-Possibly reduce competition etc. Would be interesting to hear.
+I mean, it's a totally new world out there for debt-funded acquisitions in your space, I guess.
+How do you see that impacting your dialogue?
+What sort of threat does that constitute?
+Or on the other hand, can you capitalize in any way on that, possibly reduce competition, et cetera?
+Would be interesting to hear.

 speaker